hexatomium/hexatomium-old.github.io/2016/09/05/_posts/2016-09-05-lastpass-password-meter-broken.md

 title: Unreliable LastPass Password Strength Meter
 comments: true
 ---

  Don't use LastPass to generate your passwords.
 Or if you do, do not change any of the defaults.

  <img src=http://trustprobe.com/images/lpgen.png>

  Depending on what options are configured, the LastPass password strength meter (inside the browser extensions, or at https://lastpass.com/generatepassword.php) will give completely misleading estimates.
-For instance, generating a purely numeric 14-digit password results in a green strength bar, although such a password is in fact extremely weak: with just 46 bits of entropy, it would be bruteforced in minutes by even a modern cracking rig.
+For instance, generating a purely numeric 14-digit password results in a green strength bar, although such a password is in fact extremely weak: with just 46 bits of entropy, it would be bruteforced in minutes by even a modest cracking rig.
  Don't get burned.
 Use a proper, native password manager.

 <a href="http://twitter.com/share" class="twitter-share-button"